Robert Parish: College career

 Parish as a junior at Centenary.

 Parish attended Centenary College of Louisiana.
 "The reason why I chose Centenary is because of their coaches," Parish said.
 "I was very impressed with the coaches."
 However, he received virtually no notice because of one of the most severe penalties ever levied by the National Collegiate Athletic Association.

 Beginning in 1965, the NCAA used a formula to determine the academic eligibility of incoming freshmen seeking to play varsity sports.
 (At that time, freshmen were generally ineligible to play varsity athletics.
-The NCAA allowed freshmen to play varsity sports other than football and basketball in 1968, and extended freshman varsity eligibility to those sports in 1972.)
+The NCAA allowed freshmen to play varsity sports other than football and basketball in 1968 and extended freshman varsity eligibility to those sports in 1972.)
 Parish took a standardized test that did not fit the NCAA's eligibility formula.
 Centenary converted his score to an equivalent that fit the formula, which it had done for 12 other athletes in the previous two years.
-This action violated NCAA regulations; however, the NCAA had not paid any attention to the school's actions prior to Parish's recruitment.
+This action violated NCAA regulations, however the NCAA had not paid any attention to the school's moves prior to Parish's recruitment.

 Shortly before Parish was to enroll, the NCAA notified Centenary that he and four other basketball players whose test scores had been converted were ineligible to play varsity basketball.
 The NCAA added that the school would not be penalized if it rescinded the five scholarships.
 When Centenary refused to pull the scholarships, the NCAA placed Centenary's basketball program on probation for six years.
-During the six-year probation period, the college was barred from postseason play; its results and statistics were excluded from weekly statistics, and its existence was not acknowledged in the NCAA's annual press guides.
+During the six-year probation period, the college was barred from postseason play: its results and statistics were excluded from weekly summaries and its existence was not acknowledged in the NCAA's annual press guides.

-Within days of its decision, the NCAA repealed the 1.6 rule, but refused to make the five Centenary players eligible.
-All five, including Parish, sued the NCAA to challenge its eligibility decision, but lost.
+Within days of its decision, the NCAA repealed the 1.6 rule but refused to make the five Centenary players eligible.
+All five, including Parish, sued the NCAA to challenge its eligibility decision but lost.
 The decision made Parish a sort of "invisible man" who racked up huge statistical totals in virtual obscurity.
 In his four years at Centenary, the Gents went 87-21 and spent 14 weeks in the AP Top 20 poll, mostly during his senior season in 1975–76.
 While he averaged 21.6 points and 16.9 rebounds per game during his Centenary career and Centenary recognized his records, the NCAA would not include Parish's statistics in its record books.

 Team USA 1975

 Between his junior and senior years at Centenary, Parish played for Team USA at the 1975 Pan American Games.
-His difficulties with the NCAA indirectly led to his not being recommended for a spot on the team.
+His issues with the NCAA indirectly led to his not being recommended for a spot on the team.
 Centenary paid his way to Salt Lake City to enable him to try out for Team USA.
-Parish made the team, was unanimously elected captain, and led the team to a gold medal.
+Parish made the team, was unanimously elected captain and led the team to a gold medal.